neuropoly/intranet.neuro.polymtl.ca/_sources/conferences.md

 ![](.gitbook/assets/qrcode_toolbox.png)

-## Reimbursement <a id="reimbursement"></a>
+## Reimbursement

 The typical policy of the lab is that you can get your conference subscription reimbursed if you have something to present.
 If you don't, please ask your supervisor if they can reimburse the attendance.

 You are reimbursed for:

-* registration fees. ⚠️ ‎ The lab will only reimburse the cost of early fee.
+* registration fees.
+Note: The lab will only reimburse the cost of early fee.
 If you register late, you will have to pay the difference.
-  * for ISMRM: make sure to be a student member– it reduces the overall cost of the conference– and make sure to do it ON TIME \(not last minute\)
+  * for ISMRM: make sure to be a student member– it reduces the overall cost of the conference– and make sure to do it AHEAD OF TIME (not last minute)
 * transport
 * housing

+You are not reimbursed for:

+* food

 You can be reimbursed by two means:

-**A priori \(travel advance\)**
+**A priori (travel advance)**

 Send an email to `dge.sec-biomedical@polymtl.ca` and ask them for a travel advance.